 Choosing between growth hacking or paid ads, or maybe a mix of the two, depends on your objectives, your budget, and resources.
-Obviously if you don't have enough budget to do paid marketing, you might want to use the growth hacking.
-However this will take time to convert to sales or conversions.
+Obviously, if you don't have enough budget to do paid marketing, you might want to use the growth hacking.
+However, this will take time to convert to sales or conversions.
 If you have the budget and you want faster results, you might rely more on paid ads.

 Growth hacking tools are basically around value.
-What kind of value can you offer to your users users for free basically.
+What kind of value can you offer to your users for free basically?
 So, invest in your content strategy.
 These include written content, audio, video, images or blogs.
 Think about investing in search engine optimization (SEO) (i.e. ranking high in Google search results for specific keywords).
 Think about email marketing and customer relationship management (CRM).

 If you choose to go paid ads, you can pretty much advertise on anything.
 You can do search engine advertising, social media ads, you can advertise on online media and smart TVs, game consoles.
-Also, you can do voice search advertising and advertise on wearable Technologies like smart watches.
+Also, you can do voice search advertising and advertise on wearable Technologies like smartwatches.
 You can recruit social media influencers to talk about your products.

 Remember, you can always mix and match between organic or growth hacking strategies and paid strategies.
 As a matter of fact, most startups do.
-Also, you can mix online with offline experiences like for example what what do users see in the retail space vs. what they see on their smartphones.
+Also, you can mix online with offline experiences like for example what do users see in the retail space vs. what they see on their smartphones.

 Step5: Identify Digital Marketing Budget

 After you developed your strategy, it is time to identify how much exactly are you going to spend and when.
 There are different budgeting approaches.
-One is like a top-down approach where management identify a ceiling for marketing spending.
+One is like a top-down approach where management identifies a ceiling for marketing spending.
 Another approach is the bottom-up approach where marketers estimate the cost to conduct all those activities and justify that spending.
 Another approach is matching the competitors marketing budgets.

 Step6: Identify Digital Marketing Channels and Platform Selection

 Should you create your campaign on Facebook or Instagram?
-The answer is go back to your target audience.
-What platforms they use the most?
-What platforms they use to make a decision and what platform the use to buy?
+The answer is to go back to your target audience.
+What platforms do they use the most?
+What platforms do they use to make a decision and what platform the use to buy?
 Also, you need to know the cost per click (CPC) and the cost per impression (CPM) on those platforms.
 For example, how much you are going to pay Google for a click in search results versus what you are going to pay Facebook for the same click to your website?
 Also, look at the growth of those platforms.
 Is there a specific platform that is gaining momentum and attracting a lot of users?

 Step7: Building Digital Marketing Activities Plan

 Now, you need to build a schedule of activities to execute your digital marketing strategy.
-It is like a project plan or a Gantt chart that explains exactly what are the activities that's going to happen, who is responsible for each and when they start and end.
+It is like a project plan or a Gantt chart that explains exactly what are the activities that are going to happen, who is responsible for each and when they start and end.
 For example, revamping the website, implementing a Facebook advertising campaign, doing an offline event with a live video feed, recruiting influencers.

-digital marketing advertising companies | digital marketing advisory|digital marketing agency company | digital marketing agency for b2b | digital marketing agency ppc |digital marketing analytics dashboard |digital marketing and advertising companies | digital marketing companies near by me
+digital marketing advertising companies | digital marketing advisory|digital marketing agency company | digital marketing agency for b2b | digital marketing agency PPC |digital marketing analytics dashboard |digital marketing and advertising companies | digital marketing companies near by me